Lost: Via Domus: Episode III – Via Domus (Days 17–21)

 Back at the beach, Hurley tells Elliott that the other survivors do not trust him.
 Sayid tells him that Locke found some batteries in the wreckage and that Elliott should go talk to him, so that he may start up his laptop.
-Locke tells him he doesn't need his laptop because the Island is a fresh start, but this triggers a memory of Elliott in a thrift shop in Sydney, spying on Lisa Gellhorn, the woman he's been seeing on the Island, who is seeking information from Rico, the store owner.
+Locke tells him he does not need his laptop because the Island is a fresh start, but this triggers a memory of Elliott in a thrift shop in Sydney, spying on Lisa Gellhorn, the woman he's been seeing on the Island, who is seeking information from Rico, the store owner.
 Elliott sees Locke, still in his wheelchair, trying to sell the camping equipment from his failed Walkabout.
 Locke decides to help Elliott find his batteries, but only if he is able to pass through the jungle and caves unharmed by the Monster or the Others.
 Elliott comes upon Locke's excavation of the Hatch, and visions of Lisa lead him safely through the caves.
 Elliott finds a corpse in the caves, holding a golden compass with the words Via Domus (Latin for "The Way Home") inscribed on it.
 Locke gives him the battery, saying "the Island provides", and believes that the Island gave Elliott the compass so that he may find the answers he is looking for.